samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

 ### App.java (The main program)

-- Reminder that we have to do 3 iterations:
-    - Generate 2 matrixes, multiply them together
-    - Get the result of this, multiply by a new 1000x1000 matrix
-    - Get the result of this 2nd iteration, multiply by a new 1000x1000 matrix

-- I have split the application to run either threaded/non threaded, in a thread pool.
-Selecting option 1 will execute the non threaded method, which is called `performMatrixMultiplicationNoThreading()`
+- The main application will run based on what option you select.
+You have the option to run the matrix program in a threaded or non-threaded manner

     ```
     Please choose an option to run this program
     1. Run /w No Threading
     2. Run /w Threading
     3. Run using Thread Pool
+    4. Verify Threaded vs Non-Threaded
-    4. Exit Program
+    5. Exit Program
     ```

-- The first portion of this method, will initialize our matrixes and prepare them for multiplication
+- The non-threaded method takes in 2 parameters `matrix1` & `matrix2` which are the starting 2 matrixes we need to perform the 1st multiplication.
+We are also returning a `long[][]` which is the result matrix, in order to compare the result against the threaded versions

     ```java
-    //Initialize the main Matrix generation class
+    private static long[][] performMatrixMultiplicationNoThreading(long[][] matrix1, long[][] matrix2)
+    {

+    }
+    ```

+- Next, we are displaying the 2 starting matrixes by using the `printMatrixPreview()` method.
+This method allows us to view a variable length portion of the matrix, in this case the first 10x10.

+    ```java
+    //Initialize MatrixEngine
     var MatrixEngine = new matrixEngine();

-    //Execute method to generate 2 basic matrixes
-    var matrixes = MatrixEngine.GenerateBaseMatrixes();

     //Display the 2 starting matrixes which will be multiplied together to give our first iteration
     System.out.println("Matrix 1: \n");
-    //We will only display the first 10x10 portion of the matrix
+    printMatrixPreview(matrix1, 10, 10); //We will only display the first 10x10 portion of the matrix
-    printMatrixPreview(matrixes.matrix1, 10, 10);

     System.out.println("Matrix 2: \n");
-    printMatrixPreview(matrixes.matrix2, 10, 10);
+    printMatrixPreview(matrix2, 10, 10);
     ```

-    - The `printMatrixPreview()` method will read the matrix and it can output a variable length of the matrix.
-In this case, I am just outputting the first 10x10 portion of the matrix

 - Now we will perform our first multiplication by using the `multiplyMatrices()` method.
-We will parse in the 2 matrixes we have just generated

     ```java
     //Executing the multiplication method to get our first iteration